Does God care whether we people marry and have children?

 An exchange that is free on both sides, in which no one is forced or tricked into participating, is a win-win game.

-On this view, what you really need to fear as a consumer is government intervention that restricts your choices in the marketplace.
+On this view, what you really need to fear as a consumer is government intervention that restricts your choices in the marketplace, or makes some choices more expensive than they need to be (tariffs).

 Economists agree on the benefits of free trade